jessemcg/pdf-regex-marker/README.md

 ## Developing a Good Set of Regular Expressions

 The usefulness of PDF Regex Marker will depend on how good your regular expressions are.
 This requires learning the [syntax](https://www.dataquest.io/wp-content/uploads/2019/03/python-regular-expressions-cheat-sheet.pdf), and unfortunately, some trial and error.
 The goal should be to create regular expressions that are broad enough to match patterns or phrases over a wide array of documents, but specific enough to exclude irrelevant phrases.
+Consult GPT-4 for assistance.

 Here is one example.
 The following is the first page of a minute order with the corresponding text file.
 The goal will be to match the date.